FAQ: Does Diathrive accept insurance, Medicare or Medicaid?

 This is where we come in.
 When you purchase a Diathrive subscription you bypass the systems that add extra costs.
 We don’t buy our way into a formulary.
 We don’t have costs to pass on to you.
-We provide high quality, accurate, FDA approved testing supplies at wholesale prices with test strips costing you less than 25¢ per strip.
-See our plans here and find out how much you can save.
+We provide high quality, accurate, FDA approved testing supplies at wholesale prices with test strips costing you 16¢ per strip.
+Build your own plan here and find out how much you can save.

 Do you have an HSA plan?

 Your Healthcare Savings Account will work here.
 Simply use your HSA card to pay when you pay for your quarterly subscription or any additional products we offer, such as insulin pen needles, alcohol pads or even lotion.